-- undertaking credit assessments before supplying a new service; - providing certain types of information to customers about credit assessments, the risks if the customer will not be the principal end user of the services, acting as a guarantor, etc; - the provision of credit control tools to assist customers to manage their expenditure levels (e.g. pre-paid service options, call barring options, etc); - advising customers prior to restricting, suspending or disconnecting their service; - not taking further credit management action over disputed amounts; - the behaviour of collections agents; - updating credit bureau files within certain timeframes; and - assisting customers who are experiencing financial hardship.
+- undertaking credit assessments before supplying a new service; - providing certain types of information to customers about credit assessments, the risks if the customer will not be the principal end user of the services, acting as a guarantor, etc; - the provision of credit control tools to assist customers to manage their expenditure levels (e.g. usage notifications, pre-paid service options, call barring options, hard caps, shaping of broadband services, etc); - Consumers will receive usage notifications when 50%, 85% and 100% of the allowance of the included value of a mobile or broadband internet plan has been used; - advising customers prior to restricting, suspending or disconnecting their service; - not taking further credit management action over disputed amounts; - the behaviour of collections agents; - updating credit bureau files within certain timeframes; and - assisting customers who are experiencing financial hardship.